dstroot/express-loggly/README.md

         machine   : 'server_name', // whatever is returned by require('os')
         hostname  : 'req.hostname' // e.g. Localhost or your domain
         msg       : 'Some message' // Or the error.message
-        ...Ór the name-value pair of the object instead of msg...
+        ...Or the name-value pair of the object instead of msg...
     }